YeaniBee06/ubuntutraining/README.md

-# ubuntutraining
+# Ubuntu GitHub Training Course

-my first repository on ubuntutraing
+my first repository in the ubuntutraing